meetuparchive/meetup-web-platform/docs/Routing.md

 contains just the `component` that should be rendered when the location/url matches the root `path` _exactly_.

+### `routes` (synchronous)

+An array of 'child routes' that will be rendered as children of any parent routes.
+Child routes' `path` property will be concatenated with the parent `route`.

 ### `getIndexRoute` (asynchronous)

 A function that, when invoked, will return a Promise that resolves with a `Route` object.
 This can be used for code splitting by using `import()` to dynamically import a route to be used as the `exact` index root.

-### `routes`

-An array of 'child routes' that will be rendered as children of any parent routes.
-Child routes' `path` property will be concatenated with the parent `route`.

 ### `getNestedRoutes` (asynchronous)